List of Bleach characters: B: Jugram Haschwalth

 Jugram Haschwalth (ユーグラム・ハッシュヴァルト, Yūguramu Hasshuvaruto)), called "Jugo" by Bazz-B, is Yhwach's advisor and right-hand man and the grandmaster of the Sternritter, and also has the epithet "B" for "The Balance (Za Baransu), which allows Haschwalth to reflect any misfortune he suffers towards his opponent.
 Being a rare Quincy as he was born with the same power as Yhwach as he can possess his power while the older Quincy rests, Haschwalth lived with his uncle as a child before watching him die in a forest fire incited by Yhwach.
 Though Haschwalth and his childhood friend Bazz-B trained to someday avenge their losses, they ended up in the Wandenreich with Haschwalth's ability recognized by Yhwach and made his right-hand instantly.
 Like the rest of the Wandenreich, Haschwalth was sent to deliver their leader's war declaration, killing Squad 13's Hidetomo Kajomaru during the first invasion.
 Sometime later, Haschwalth helps Yhwach in his plan to steal Yamamoto's bankai by accompanying Royd Lloyd after he assumed their leader's form.
 After Yamamoto's death, Haschwalth is told to convey to the other Sternritter that they were to raze Soul Society before Ichigo arrived.
 He watches his master fight Ichigo before being called back to their palace, before which he easily breaks Ichigo's bankai.
 During Uryū Ishida's appointment as Yhwach's successor, Haschwalth remains calm while the other Sternritters object and preferred him over Uryū.
 Later, during the Wandenreich's second invasion, Haschwalth confronts Shunsui Kyōraku and Nanao Ise despite the latter uses a special kidō capable of preventing any Quincy from entering.
 Though Haschwalth breaks through the barrier, he is called back by Yhwach to punish the Sternritters who lost their respective fights.
 Haschwalth later creates the passage to the Royal Realm and accompanies Yhwach to help in his taking of the Soul King's powers, later mortally wounding Bazz-B in battle and questioning Uryū's loyalties while possessing Yhwach's Almighty ability.
 But when Yhwach uses his Auswählen on him, knowing his fate is sealed, Haschwalth uses his power to transfer Uryū's wounds onto himself before dying.

-Haschwalth is voiced by Yūichirō Umehara in the Japanese version of the anime and the Japanese game Bleach: Brave Souls, while Marina Inoue voices him as a child.
-In the English dub, he is voiced by Robbie Daymond, while Ryan Bartley voices him as a child.
+Haschwalth is voiced by Yūichirō Umehara in the original Japanese version of the anime and the Japanese game Bleach: Brave Souls, while Marina Inoue voices him as a child.
+In the English dub, he is voiced by Robbie Daymond while Ryan Bartley voices him as a child.

 Schutzstaffel

+The Schutzstaffel are the elite personal guard of Yhwach: